jowagner/uuparser/README.md

+# Multi-treebank support for UUParser

+In this branch, a team at [ADAPT Centre](https://www.adaptcentre.ie) added support for multi-treebank parsing models to UUParser as of commit commit acbd1a300e27d3992d6ef812dd44333d1f9a4e15 (March 2018).
+This modified parser was used in the paper

+Joachim Wagner, James Barry and Jennifer Foster
+(to appear, accepted at ACL 2020).
+Treebank Embedding Vectors for Out-of-domain Dependency Parsing.
+In Proceedings of the
+2020 Annual Conference of the Association for Computational Linguistics, 58th Annual Meeting of the Association for Computational Linguistics.

+If you use this version of the parser please cite the above paper and the relevant papers in the original UUParser readme copied below.

 # UUParser
 ## Transition based dependency parser for Universal Dependencies using BiLSTM feature extractors.
 This parser is based on [Eli Kiperwasser's transition-based parser](http://github.com/elikip/bist-parser).